bukkit-requests/FishingBell/README.md

 # FishingBell
-Bell sound effect while fishing with a bell in your off-hand
+As long as you have a bell in your off-hand, whenever a fish bites, it will sound the bell.